DivyanshuInsights/Pizza-Hut-Sales-Analysis-SQL/README.md

 Showcase expertise in data analytics for professional growth.

 🛠️ Tools and Technologies

-Tool:-	Purpose
-SQL (PostgreSQL):-	Data querying and analysis Microsoft Excel:-	Data storage and preprocessing
+SQL (PostgreSQL):-	Data querying and analysis and Microsoft Excel:-	Data storage and preprocessing and PowerBI:- to show relationship between tables